meinczingerm/sparse_reward_rl/README.md

 I explain the implementation details and the models themselves in the thesis, for a more clear understanding I suggest reading chapter 4.
 (Methodology).

+<h2>Setup</h2>
+The project is dependent on the robosuite framework.
+To setup this framework simply follow the installation guide at https://robosuite.ai/docs/installation.html.
+(The project was tested with version 1.3.2 older versions can cause incompatibility issues, if you only manage to install older versions checkout 2nd point in Known issues.)
+All other dependency is listed in the environment.yml file.

 <h3>Known issues</h3>